opendocsg/slw-judgments-backfill/2018_SGHC_82/report.md

 had intended to deliver or “give” two packets of heroin to Ong, [note: 76] and that the remaining

-packet was “to be given to Jebek because he ordered” half a pound of heroin. [note: 77] These acts fall within the definition of trafficking under s 2 of the MDA, which is to “give, ... send, deliver or distribute”, and Abdul’s intention to deliver to Ong and Jebek at a future time was sufficient for the purposes of s 5(2) (see _Lee Yuan Kwang & anor v Public Prosecutor_ [1995] 1 SLR(R) 778 at [57]).
+packet was “to be given to Jebek because he ordered” half a pound of heroin. [note: 77] These acts fall within the definition of trafficking under s 2 of the MDA, which is to “give, ... send, deliver or distribute”, and Abdul’s intention to deliver to Ong and Jebek at a future time was sufficient for the purposes of s 5(2) (see _Lee Yuan Kwang & anor v Public Prosecutor_ <span class="citation">[1995] 1 SLR(R) 778</span> at [57]).
 Therefore, by Abdul’s own account, he had possessed B1A for the purpose of trafficking.
 It was also

 undisputed that B1A was found to contain not less than 29.53g of diamorphine. [note: 78] Accordingly, Abdul’s admission in relation to B1A alone was sufficient to sustain a capital charge under s 5(1) read with s 5(2) of the MDA.